 CMOs are under a lot of pressure to deliver results quickly and MarTech appeals to that need for speed.
 But, don’t bite the bullet until you have the right people and process in place to implement, manage, analyze and refine your marketing automation programs.
 Build a MarTech blueprint that captures capability requirements, then design a team and bridge gaps around those skillsets.

-Think before you jump into the MarTech pool.
+So, think before you jump into the MarTech pool.
 The best strategies are only as good as their tactical execution.
 It’s important to ensure that your Story is defined and that your team is aligned on the processes, performance measures and structure needed to execute the delivery of that Story.
 This is the only way that you will consistently and flawlessly deliver the best customer experience at every touchpoint along the customer’s journey.

-Learn more about gaining simplicity, clarity and alignment around your Story and Strategy & Systems and how to accelerate growth, by downloading our use-as-is Transformational Marketing Playbook.
+You can learn more about gaining simplicity, clarity and alignment around your Story and Strategy & Systems and how to accelerate growth, by downloading our use-as-is Transformational Marketing Playbook.